larson-group/clubb_release/Readme.txt

   The thlm forcing will also be influenced by this calculation.

-  Note that for most cases SW and LW are not calculated without BUGSrad.
+  Note that for most cases SW and LW components are not calculated without using BUGSrad.

 ------------------------------------------------------------------------
 - (3.1) The new scalar code ( HOC with -DSCALARS enabled )